 - Lighten up.
 Humor is a great healer.
 Create respite from strong emotions.
 Consider watching a DVD of your favorite comic / comedian.

 - Know that the end to bad times will come eventually.
+"This too shall pass", is a great reminder.
 Appreciate that economic turmoil, like the weather, works in cycles: in the fullness of time, storms end, lightning stops, clouds dissolve and the sun appears.
 Sometimes, there is no fix for a problem right now.
 Sometimes, the storm must simply have its time and run its course.
 Sometimes, the best way to fix a flawed model is to allow it to break first, in order to re-build and create a new and better version later.
 Consider your situation to understand where you see yourself in such a cycle.
 Stay positive.

 - Combine personal dreams with related practical steps aimed in the direction of your goals.
 Have a dream.
-Enclose yourself in motivational, inspirational and uplifting thoughts, words and images.
-How: with your mind "eyes open", they're everywhere, especially on the web.
+Enclose yourself in meaningful motivational, inspirational and uplifting thoughts, words and images.
+How: choose carefully.
+With your mind "eyes open", inspiration is everywhere, especially on the web.
 Positive personal goals are good, yet even better are the little steps you take daily that get you closer to the lifestyle you want.
 Combine the two and the sum really is much greater than its component parts.